yammer/dropwizard-testing-integration/README.md

                 <version>0.0.3</version>
             </dependency>

-The `TestServiceIntegrationTest` is an example of how the tools can be used to write an integration test.
+The `com.yammer.dropwizard.testing.integration.TestServiceIntegrationTest` is an example of how the tools can be used to write an integration test.
+It uses the provided `ExampleService` dropwizard service.